-- Work too much, stay too busy
+- Working too much, staying too busy

-- Eat or drink too much
+- Eating or drinking too much

-- Look at the computers/social media
+- Looking at the computers/social media

-- Watch TV, shop on line
+- Watching TV, shopping on line

 The list goes on.
 Yet at the end of whatever distraction we use, there we are – hanging out with those uncomfortable feelings!
 The more we try to avoid them, the stronger they are!

 The same is true for our physical health – the more we avoid, neglect or turn away from taking care of ourselves, the more likely it is that our health will take a hit.
+Make no mistake, our physical health and emotional health are intricately tied together When our emotions are out of balance, it will negatively impact our physical health and visa versa.

 In the Traditional Chinese Medicine system of wellness, every organ has an emotion associated with it.
 In addition to the physical symptoms associated with an organ imbalance – there are emotional imbalances.
 Through the lens of Traditional Chinese Medicine (TCM), it is important to work toward balance of all emotions.
 If we find our emotions are extreme in one area they will negatively impact other emotions.